fholger/openvr_fsr/README.md

 In case you run into issues, the log file (`openvr_mod.log`) may provide clues to what's going on.

+### Configuration

+The mod is configured by editing the values in its config file, `openvr_mod.cfg`.
+The most important setting is `renderScale`, which determines the lowered render resolution that the game will be using internally.
+If you have set a render resolution of e.g. 2244x2492 in SteamVR, then that's the target resolution.
+The internal resolution will be scaled by the value of `renderScale` in both dimensions.
+For example, if `renderScale` is set to 0.75, then the actual render resolution will become 1683x1869.
+The render is then upscaled by FSR to the original resolution of 2244x2492.

+If you set a value higher than 1 for `renderScale`, then the game will render at the native resolution, i.e. the one configured in SteamVR.
+But FSR will then take this render and upscale it to a resolution multiplied by the value of `renderScale` in each dimension.
+For example, if the resolution in SteamVR is 2242x2492 and you have configured a value of 1.3 for `renderScale`, then the game will render at 2242x2492, but the image will be upscaled by FSR to 2915x3240.

+The second relevant parameter is `sharpness`.
+Generally, the higher you set `sharpness`, the sharper the final image will appear.
+You probably want to set this value higher if you lower `renderScale`, but beware of over-sharpening.

+### Performance considerations

+While rendering at a lower resolution will save you performance (which is the entire point), the FSR upscaler does have a fixed cost in GPU time, and this time depends on your GPU and the target resolution (*not* the render resolution).
+So the higher your target resolution, the higher the cost of the FSR upscaler.
+In time, we might be able to improve this cost with some clever tricks, but for now keep this in mind.
+It means that, the higher your target resolution, the lower you may have to set the render resolution (by lowering `renderScale`) before you see an actual net benefit for your GPU times.

+### Results

 Example results:
 - [Skyrim VR](https://imgsli.com/NjAxNTM/0/1)